parchambeau/thrall/README.md

 # Basic example of a Notification Service
-# Python / Flask / Boto3
+# Python / Flask / Boto3 / Docker